privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 **Note:** The crawler requires that [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) be installed

 Start by cloning this repo.
-If you want to make changes to the Privacy Pioneer extension for the crawl, then look [here](#4-changing-the-extension-for-a-crawl)
+If you want to make changes to the Privacy Pioneer extension for the crawl, then look [here](#4-changing-the-extension-for-a-crawl) for a guide.
+If you want to use the extension as we intend to use it, then you can ignore said guide.

 [Install MySQL and the MySQL shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html).
 Once installed, enter the MySQL Shell and run the following commands: